malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 # Race and The Wheel of Political Markets

+So this essay started in my mind today because I basically gave an overview of the evolution of the American Party System from 1860 to the present day.

 @TODO How does this fit with political markets and governmental structures.
 The political markets package positions, not instincts.